- Our Services

 11. Residents of the European Economic Area (“EEA”)

 Dime works with merchants and users around the world, including in the EEA.
-If you are located in the EEA, your personal information is processed by Careful Feet Digital Ltd.
+If you are located in the EEA, your personal information is processed by Discovery Digital Ltd.

 If you are located in the EEA, you have certain rights under European law with respect to your personal data, including the right to request access to, correct, amend, delete, port to another service provider, or object to certain uses of your personal data.
 Please reach out to us using the contact information below.